Where to Walk and Not Walk the Great Wall of China

 • Take the CableCar

-And at Tower 8 you can then decide either to walk to Tower 20 or to Tower 1.
+And at Tower 8 you can then decide to walk to Tower 20 or Tower 1.

 We chose to walk to Tower 20 and assess whether we would climb into No Man’s Land.

-The Chinese government have walled off the entrance after Tower 20 as it is in disrepair and make it very clear, you walk it at your own risk.
+The Chinese government has walled off the entrance after Tower 20 as it is in disrepair, and they make it very clear that you walk it at your own risk.

 Views from the Great Wall are Amazing

-To think the towers at the various points along the Great Wall is where 2 million soldiers would eat and sleep while guarding the Great Wall.
+Imagine that the towers at the various points along the Great Wall are where 2 million soldiers would eat and sleep while guarding the Great Wall.

-But was even more surprising, was how few people were on the Great Wall at the end of May.
+But what was even more surprising was how few people were on the Great Wall at the end of May.

 At various points along the way, we met no one.